Vendor Vulnerability Reporting and Disclosure Policy

 - Initial vendor contact

-- Protections released to customers who use Cisco security products
+- Protections released to Cisco customers for Cisco security products

 | Day 7

-- Second vendor contact if there is no response from the vendor
+- Second vendor contact if there is no response to Cisco’s initial communication

 | Day 90

-In the interest of coordinated vulnerability disclosure, Cisco will attempt to work with any vendor on reasonable adjustments to the timeline if progress is being made and the default timeline is not adequate for creating a patch or other type of mitigation that addresses the vulnerability.
-Extenuating circumstances, such as threats of any nature, may result in adjustments to disclosures and timelines.
+In the interest of fostering coordinated vulnerability disclosure, Cisco will attempt to work with any vendor on reasonable adjustments to the above timeline if progress is being made and the 90-day default timeline is not adequate for creating a patch or other type of mitigation that addresses the vulnerability.
+Extenuating circumstances may result in adjustments to the disclosures and timelines when reasonably necessary.

 - Email address: firstname.lastname@example.org

-- PGP key: The Cisco vendor vulnerability public key (key ID 0x0B3BB3A7) is available on multiple public key servers.
+- PGP key: The Cisco vendor vulnerability public key (key ID 0E16F693) is available on multiple public key servers.

 This document is part of the Cisco Security portal.
 Cisco provides the official information contained on the Cisco Security portal in English only.